 How to Make Maine Whoopie Pies

 Beat the sugar and butter together in a separate bowl.
 Then add the eggs and vanilla.
 Scrape down the sides well after the addition of the eggs.
 This is an important step that helps to ensure that all of the eggs are well mixed in.

 When you are ready to add the flour, it will be done in stages, alternating with the buttermilk.
-Adding the dry ingredients and the liquids in smaller amounts helps to keep your batter free of lumps and prevents overmixing of the flour.
+Adding the dry ingredients and the liquids in smaller amounts helps to keep your batter free of lumps and prevent overmixing of the flour.
 Mix the last portion of flour by hand.

 I use a heaping two tablespoon scoop to portion the batter onto a parchment-lined baking sheet.
-If you don’t have scoop then you can use a quarter cup measure, filling just over halfway.
+If you don't have a scoop then you can use a quarter cup measure, filling just over halfway.
 This will make cookie cakes that are about 3-inches in diameter.
 The batter will spread, so leave plenty of room between the mounds.

 Depending on the size of your oven, you may need to bake these trays on racks one above the other, and also bake in batches.
 If you are baking two trays at once, place one rack in the top third of your oven and the other in the bottom third position.
 Rotate the trays halfway through cooking.
 Allow the cakes to cool for 5 minutes before sliding the parchment off and allowing them to cool completely.
 You can then reline your baking sheet and cook your remaining cakes.

 The best part about Whoopie Pie is the filling!
 It combines cake frosting wtih marshmallow fluff to create a sweet and creamy filing.
 Refrigerate the filling for at least 30 minutes so that it thickens.
 The filling can be made a day or two ahead, if you would like.
 Just keep it refrigerated until you are ready to use it.